Just Go

 Shelli

 It’s finally here, this night of nights.
 The Light for which we’ve waited and journeyed toward peers into the darkness and the world is changed forever.
+This is the moment when the world really did change.
 We love this story.
 Most of us could probably recite it from memory.
-(My grandmother always insisted that the Christmas story and Psalm 23 should only be read in the King James Version, so just for this post I went with the swaddling clothes!)
 But the story may not be EXACTLY the way we think.
 It’s not like there was someone with a video camera following them around that night.
 Only two of the canonical Gospel writers even tell the story and they tell it very differently.
 The non-canonical Gospel According to James tells it in more detail but the birth takes place in some sort of cave.
 (But, in all honesty, where did you actually read about a stable?)
 The same account also brings in a midwife, which, when you think about it, makes a whole lot of sense.
 So, no, I’m not trying to tear down your much-beloved story.
 The truth is, it’s not about the story; it’s about the birth.
 It’s also about the Light.
 It’s about the Light of God coming into the world, however that may have happened.

 This is the story of Light.
 It’s the Light that has always been there, the light that was created so long ago.
 It’s the light that led people home over and over again.
 But it was always a light that was hidden in a cloud or shrouded on a mountain or even set in the promise of a bow in the clouds.
 In fact, there was belief that if you saw that Light, indeed, if you saw God face-to-face, you would die.
 But this night, this story, tells of Light not shining onto the earth but coming into the earth, mingling with us and giving us life.
 This is the night that our story becomes the story of Light.